aqeebhussain122/HA-Cluster-wiki/README.md

 3. Install drbd
 yum install drbd90-utils kmod-drbd90

+Ensuring the modules at boot, ensure you can access your root account and enter the following command: echo drb > /etc/modules-load.d/drbd.conf

 (Do this for both nodes)
 A seperate disk will be needed for DRDB as it is an entire block device which is what we need In virtual box do the following: